John and Ian, WGI 2015

 About Ian Grom:

 First starting as a consultant in 2008, Ian became the full time front ensemble arranger and instructor for Chino Hills High School in the fall of 2009.
-The ensemble became a five time World class finalist taking the PSW Bronze in 2009, the PSW Silver medal in 2010 and the PSW Gold medal in 2012.
+Chino Hills is currently a six time medalist and won the championship in 2012, 2013 and 2015.
 Ian taught at Pacifica HS from 2005-2011 starting their seven consecutive PSO WGI medals.
 In the fall of 2005 he started building the Los Alamitos percussion program becoming the 2007 WGI PSA Bronze medalist, 2009 WGI PSA Gold medalist and 2010/2011 World class finalist.
 He worked at Fountain Valley HS from the fall of 2006 until the winter of 2009, winning multiple percussion titles in the indoor and outdoor programs, including a two time WGI finalist in the Open class and an Open class medal in 2008.

 He started with the Pulse Percussion independent world ensemble behind the scenes in the winter of 2008 as an arranger, and within 3 short years helped take the ensemble to it’s first PIW Gold Medal in 2010 as the front ensemble composer/ arranger and instructor.
 Starting in October of 2012, Ian joined the Design team as a percussion arranger for the Blue Stars Drum and Bugle Corps.
-Starting in the summer of 2009, Ian was brought on as the electronic consultant/arranger with the world famous Cadets Drum and Bugle corps winning the DCI World Class title in 2011.
+Ian was brought on as the electronic consultant/arranger with the world famous Cadets Drum and Bugle corps from 2009-2012 winning the DCI World Class title in 2011.

 Ian started writing for winds in 2006 and composes the fall productions for multiple high schools all around the nation.
 Ian's use of original music, cutting edge technology, and innovative show concepts have made him one of the most sought-after composers on the national marching scene.